 Avoid piggies that like to assert their dominance or are a bit territorial.

 Female cavies have a gestation period of around 69 days, but anywhere between 59 and 72 days is normal.

 Guinea pigs can have between 1 to 3 pups, but 3 is the most common.

-Skinny guinea pigs normally have smaller litter sizes than other guinea pig types.
+Skinny pigs normally have smaller litter sizes than other guinea pig types.

 Guinea Pig Health

 A healthy hairless guinea pig should be active, mobile, and have a healthy coat.

 Their coat shouldn’t be sore, red, itchy, or flaky.
 Their eyes should also be alert and bright.